 The good news here is that these conditions have, at their foundation, issues relating to inflammation, and inflammation can be addressed.
 N-Acetyl Cysteine (NAC) and turmeric/curcumin are just two supplements to consider relating to inflammation and pain reduction (and may result in possible improvements in thyroid antibodies as well).

 Women may also experience a wide variety of vaginal and pelvic pain.
-This list of possible issues is long (ovarian cysts, endometriosis, pelvic floor dysfunction, menstrual irregularities, vaginal dryness, yeast infections, and more), but know that most of these conditions can be significantly improved upon or even resolved.
-As an example, just by treating their thyroid, many women see improvements with lubrication, libido, and pain.
+The list of possible issues is long (ovarian cysts, endometriosis, pelvic floor dysfunction, menstrual irregularities, vaginal dryness, yeast infections, and more), but know that most of these conditions can be significantly improved upon or even resolved.
+As an example, just by treating their thyroid, many women see improvements in lubrication, libido, and pain.

 Finally, let’s talk about a lack of quality sleep, which I mentioned earlier as a stress factor, especially for all new moms (and dads).
 There have been some really interesting studies done relating to the importance of sleep in having a healthy sexual desire.
 Sleep deprivation can cause mood changes, irritability, and fatigue, which can impact whether someone feels frisky or not.